CrunchyDuck/Beautiful-Water/README.md

 # **Beautiful-Water**
-## A RimWorld mod that adds beauty values to water
+## A RimWorld mod for water beauty

 ### **What does it do?**